afraser3/nonmodal-MHD-KH/internal_notes_logs/run_tables.md

 Following Jeff's suggestion of letting lettered runs (run_A.cfg, run_B.cfg, etc) denote startup/exploratory runs, while numbered runs will denote science/publication runs.

+In the second column, "start", "stop", and "num" are describing the scan in MA that I did: it starts at "start", ends at "stop", and there were "num" points in the scan.

 ## Lettered runs
 | Letter | MA (start, stop, num) | Re     | Pm   | kx   |  k   | Nz   | Lz/pi |
 | ------ | --------------------- | ---    | ---  | ---  | ---  | ---  | ----- |